Introduction

 \]

-This is the maximum principle on the real line.
-It states that the
+The two-sided bound is the maximum principle on the real line.
+It states that

-temperature at any point at any time is bounded above by the maximum initial
+the temperature at any point at any time is bounded above by the maximum initial temperature and

 The Backward Problem is Ill-Posed